 Property Transfer or Refinance

-If you are selling or refinancing a property, three requirements should be met:
+In selling or refinancing a property three requirements should be met:

 - All dye tests being performed in the Commercial Business district will be required to have a code enforcement officer present during the test.
-Submit Dye Test application signed by a master plumber certified with Allegheny County Health Department.
+Submit Dye Test application signed by a master plumber certified with Allegheny County Health department.

 - Submit either an Occupancy Permit Application (when property is occupied upon closing) or a Notarized letter from buyer acknowledging assumption of responsibility for outstanding code violations and the need to apply for all necessary permits prior to occupying ( when property is vacant upon closing.

-Lien Letters will not be released until there is verification that the dye test is signed by a Certified Master Plumber and either an Occupancy Permit is issued or a notarized letter from the buyer ha been received in Code Enforcement.
+Lien letters will not be released until there is verification that the dye test is signed by a Certified Master Plumber and either an Occupancy Permit is issued or a notarized letter from the buyer has been received in Code Enforcement.

 Online Permit Payment: